 General Dynamics IT (GDIT)’s story – and pain point – is all too familiar for government contractors and Federal agencies alike.
 It’s a story centered around tool management consolidation and the subsequent move to the cloud to streamline and simplify IT processes.

 GDIT’s goal, like that of so many others, was to achieve increased operational agility.
-But in their hodgepodge IT environment and migration to the cloud, visibility gaps emerged, necessitating the use of 23 different tools to manage and monitor their infrastructure.
+However, in their IT environment and subsequent migration to the cloud, they noticed visibility gaps emerging and used 23 different tools to provide adequate coverage.

 But they aren’t alone…

 The U.S. Federal government continues to direct Federal agencies to modernize their IT operations by transitioning legacy infrastructure and applications to private and public cloud computing models.
 However, in their IT environment and subsequent migration to the cloud, they noticed visibility gaps emerging and used 23 different tools to provide adequate coverage.

 There is a marked delay in agency migration to the cloud due to ongoing concerns over cloud security and a lack of control associated with a need for greater visibility across cloud environments.